Jorge Valdano

 Although he initially played for Newell's Old Boys, Alavés and Real Zaragoza, his most successful period at club level was at Real Madrid, where he won La Liga twice, the Copa de la Liga and two UEFA Cups.
 As a manager, he coached Spanish sides Tenerife, Real Madrid and Valencia.
 Considered a benchmark for the way he addressed various football clubs, Valdano participated in 2013 at the World Leadership Forum and in the World Business Forum in Mexico City, where he associated the world of sports and business behind it, where he listed the 11 powers of leadership, based on his last book.

 Playing career

 Club

 Valdano started playing when he was 16 years old for Rosario's club Newell's Old Boys, where he also started playing professionally, as well as with the Argentina national football team, in 1972.

 In 1975, he was transferred to Alavés of the Spanish Segunda División, where he played until 1979.
 In that year, he moved to Real Zaragoza of the Primera División, and then to Real Madrid in 1984, playing with the Quinta del Buitre.
 He helped them win the UEFA Cup in 1985 and 1986, scoring once in the 1985 final and twice in the 1986 final.

 Stricken by hepatitis, he decided to retire in 1988 and became a sports commentator.
+His last official match for Real was 4-2 defeat against Red Star Belgrade on 4th of March 1987.